✓ Updated May 2026

 Tabriz Metro

-The Tabriz Metro is a developing system, currently with one operational line (Line 1) connecting key areas like the airport, train station, and city center.
-It's a clean and efficient way to bypass traffic, especially during peak hours.
+The Tabriz Metro is a developing system, currently with one operational line (Line 1) connecting key areas from the airport to the city center and beyond.
+It's a clean and efficient way to avoid traffic, especially during peak hours.

 Savari (Shared Taxis)